benknoble/benknoble.github.io/_posts/2025-04-18-skepticism.md

 A brief essay to explore the business of producing and selling LLMs.

+**Update 2025 April 30th:** The thesis of the following essay---that LLMs are more harmful than useful along the axes which I care about---is independent of whether we use LLMs for programming tasks or emails or something else.
+I've focused on what I know in this essay: programming.
+Substitute "generate podcast audio," "summarize articles," "write letters," or whatever else you want if you find yourself thinking I'm too narrowly focused on programming.
+Besides, there’s a definite narrative of LLM use for programming tasks which I don’t think lines up with the reality, either in terms of harms or in terms of fitness to task.

 Hype-driven reporting on LLMs and other self-described AI tools [lumps together junk articles with nuggets of "neat"](https://thetechbubble.substack.com/p/the-phony-comforts-of-useful-idiots).